 Fulbright is sponsored by the Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State, with additional funding from foreign governments, higher education institutions, and private sector partners and donors.
-IIE and its Council for International Exchange of Scholars (CIES) have been proud partners in the Fulbright Program since its start in 1946.
+IIE and its Council for International Exchange of Scholars (CIES) have been proud partners of the Fulbright Program since its inception.

 Fulbright Scholar Program

 The Fulbright Scholar Program sends experts from colleges, universities and other institutions to share their scholarship and expertise abroad for up to one year or longer.
 Through this core Program, more than 800 U.S. faculty and professionals taught or conducted research abroad during the 2009-2010 academic year.
 Another 900 visiting faculty worldwide earned Fulbright grants to teach or conduct research at U.S. institutions of higher education.
 Additionally, the short-term Fulbright Specialist Program sent 279 U.S. experts overseas to train faculty or build educational capacity in 2010.
 These exchanges promote unique classroom opportunities, collaborative research and lasting linkages between institutions and scholars to help forge solutions to some of our most pressing key global issues.

 In the past year, over 1,000 graduating seniors and young professionals received Fulbright grants to research or grants in 125 participating countries.
 The program received the highest number of applications in its history and awarded an all-time high number of awards.